-As Amended by Senate Committee on Financial Institutions and Insurance
+As Amended by House Committee on Insurance and Financial Institutions

-Brief
+Brief\

-HB 2446 would amend the Kansas Automobile Injury Reparations Act to increase the minimum motor vehicle liability insurance policy limit for property damage from not less than \$10,000 to not less than \$25,000 for policies issued or renewed on or after January 1, 2017.
+HB 2446, as amended, would amend the Kansas Automobile Injury Reparations Act to increase the minimum motor vehicle liability insurance policy limit for property damage from not less than \$10,000 to not less than \$25,000 for policies issued or renewed on or after January 1, 2017.
+Beginning with the 2026 Legislative Interim and at least every ten years thereafter, a legislative interim study committee would be required to study whether the minimum motor vehicle liability limits for bodily injury to or death of one or more persons and for harm to or destruction of the property of others should be adjusted.
 Under the bill, the existing limits for bodily injury (\$25,000 bodily injury to or death of one person in any one accident and \$50,000 bodily injury to, or death of, two or more persons in any one accident) are unchanged.